 This episode of Amazing Business Radio with Shep Hyken answers the following questions and more:

-- Why is employee engagement important in delivering outstanding service experiences?
+- Why is employee retention important for delivering consistent customer service?

-- What is the role of leadership in sustaining a service-driven culture?
+- What role does leadership play in ensuring a positive customer experience?

 Top Takeaways: